I’ve taught middle school grammar before. Here are a few tricks I developed to make grammar for middle school meaningful.

 Explain the why.

 Grammar exists on standardized tests.
 College professors aren’t especially cruel, but the expectation for college is that students will be able to write and communicate effectively.
 A knowledge of language helps students achieve these goals.
+Finally, future lawyers and business people need a depth knowledge of ways to communicate.
 When teachers approach literacy and writing in a variety of ways, they are setting students up for success.

 We teachers naturally explain the why with other components of class; remember to include explanations for grammar too.
 Doing so increases student buy-in.